The Future of Number Plates: Are We About to See a Revolution in Customisation Options?

 WILL DIGITAL PLATES CHANGE THE GAME WITH REGARD TO CUSTOMISATION?

 Although they're not yet in a position to storm the UK market, digital or smart number plates look the most likely catalyst for greater leniency on customisation options.
-Because of their tracking and, let's day, 'tale-telling' capabilities, digital plates could prove a difficult sell.
+Because of their tracking and, let's say, 'tale-telling' capabilities, digital plates could prove a difficult sell.
 But, especially since digital plates might offer the Government and the DVLA some benefits, that could mean concessions designed to propel adoption.
 One of the most likely ways to drive adoption would be through visual customisability.
 It's a known fact that people love personalising their number plates.
 And the digital number plate could be oriented to facilitate that.

 Digital number plates would take vehicle registration into an entirely new dimension.
 Whether that would be good or bad is open to debate.
 But the smart plates' innate tracking potential might open up some new avenues of visual exploration, as the task of recognition steadily migrates to the digital domain, and there's perhaps less onus on the DVLA to visually identify a registration through conventional camera technology.